notarock/notarock/README.md

   _My own GitHub Actions Reusable Workflows_
   Drop a tuyauterie.yaml in your repository, and you're ready to go.

----

 ## What I Know Best

-- **Languages:** Golang for backend, tools, and scripts
+- **Languages:** Golang for backend, tools, and scripts, but capable to adapt to any ecosystems.
-- **DevOps & CI/CD:** Cloud architecture (multi-cloud friendly), CI/CD design and troubleshooting, automating the “un-automatable”
+- **DevOps & CI/CD:** Cloud architecture (multi-cloud friendly), CI/CD design and troubleshooting, automating the “un-automatable”.
-- **Best Practices:** Redefining SDLC processes with compliance in mind, keeping infra & code simple, readable, and robust
+- **Best Practices:** Redefining SDLC processes with compliance in mind, keeping infra & code simple, readable, and robust.

----

-> _“touch grass.”_